We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 The same applies for postgraduate students.

 Please note, accelerating your degree is different to an alternative exit.
-Recipients are strongly encouraged to contact the Department of Education before they decide to graduate with an alternative exit degree as this will likely impact their ability to meet their scholarship requirements.
+Recipients are strongly encouraged to contact the Department of Education before they decide to graduate with an alternative exit degree as this will impact their ability to meet their scholarship requirements.

-Commitment to teach
+Commitment to Teach

 What schools can I teach in?